FRAMEWORK FOR DEFINING DISABILITY

 Among the many definitions of disability used by professionals, government programs, service agencies, and individuals with disabilities, there are three that are most dominant.
 The first definition involves the extent of limitation in the Activities of Daily Living (ADL) and Instrumental Activities of Daily Living (IADL).
 The second construct for defining disability is based upon a model developed by Saad Nagi that defines disability in terms of the interaction of environment, functional limitation, and impairment.1,2 The third definition is embodied in the International Classification of Functioning, Disability, and Health (known as ICF) of the World Health Organization (WHO).
 A fourth measure, used in epidemiological contexts, does not define disability, but it tries to account for the severity of disability by measuring what is referred to as “disability adjusted life years” (DALY).

 The ADL scale measures disability in terms of limitations in the Activities of Daily Living.
 This scale was developed by Katz and coworkers in the 1950s, and has been used extensively by researchers studying the elderly.3 The ADL scale asks about the need for assistance in the activities of eating, bathing, dressing, transfer, and toileting.
 A related measure, developed by Lawton and Brody in 1969, is the IADL scale.3 The items in this scale ask about the need for assistance in such activities as everyday household chores, managing finances, shopping, and getting around outside one's home.
-The scales are now used to define levels of disability ...
+The scales are now used to define levels ...